-The Cook Celect Platinum Filter Set consists of a filter composed of a paramagnetic cobalt chromium alloy (49 mm long when compressed to a diameter of 30 mm) with platinum markers, preloaded on a femoral filter introducer with a flexible tip; a jugular filter introducer, a 7 French coaxial introducer system (compatible with a .035 inch wire guide); and a 10 French pre-dilator with hydrophilic coating for vessel access.
+The Cook Celect Platinum Filter Set consists of a filter composed of a paramagnetic cobalt chromium alloy (49 mm long when compressed to a diameter of 30 mm) with platinum markers, preloaded on a femoral filter introducer with a flexible tip; a 7 French coaxial introducer system (compatible with a .035 inch wire guide); and a 10 French pre-dilator with hydrophilic coating for vessel access.
 The introducer dilator has eight sideports and two radiopaque markers 30 mm apart (end-to-end).
-The femoral and jugular introducers are clearly identified on their respective handles.